abhishek-kumar-code/Redfish_Public/Specification.md

   **#*NamespaceAlias*.*ActionName*

 Where:
 * *NamespaceAlias* = The namespace alias used in the reference to the schema in which the action is defined.
-For SPMA resources this shall be the version-independent namespace alias.
+For Redfish resources this shall be the version-independent namespace alias.
 * *ActionName* = The name of the action

 The client may issue a GET request to this URL using a content type of `application/xml` in order to retrieve the schema document containing the [definition of the action](#resource-actions).